wacncontent/CustomizeTool/output/articles/redis-cache/cache-how-to-scale.md

 When scaling is complete, the status changes from **Scaling** to **Running**.

+
 ## How to automate a scaling operation

-In addition to scaling your Azure Redis Cache instances in the Azure Management Portal, you can scale using Azure Redis Cache PowerShell cmdlets, Azure CLI, and by using the Windows Azure Management Libraries (MAML).
+In addition to scaling your  In addition to scaling your Azure Redis Cache instances in the Azure Management Portal,  y you can scale using Azure Redis Cache PowerShell cmdlets, Azure CLI, and by using the Azure Management Libraries (MAML).

 ### Scale using PowerShell